SEVEN February Mini Reviews

 I thoroughly enjoyed this book.
 It didn't have a ground breaking plot line, but it did have evocative storytelling and a great main character in Tom, an ex-cop trying to start over.
 I found Tom's character and most of the supporting characters well detailed with enough personality to help make them memorable.
 Jane Harper has also written a mystery set in the Australian outback, and like her novel, this one is very evocative of the harsh, remote environment and heat and bugs and critters!

-The mystery centers around a missing Aboriginal teen (therefore the cops aren't much interested in looking for him) which then leads Tom to become involved with then leads to discovery of a substantial drug ring working in the area.
+The mystery centers around a missing Aboriginal teen (therefore the cops aren't much interested in looking for him) which then leads Tom to become involved which then leads to discovery of a substantial drug ring working in the area.
 Good tension and action throughout without being really an "action" story.
 Definitely recommended!
 I received a free ARC from #BookSirens and the opinions are my own.

 Rough Magic by Lara Prior-Palmer